|

 than small distributed units and should be favored when possible.
 The

-detonation Quasiturbine engine is one of the very few long term means to match
+detonation Quasiturbine engine is one of the very few long term means to

-possible.
+clean as possible.

 Engine Exhaust Heat Recovery: